Table of contents:

 - You can visualize who your customers are to aim at them more precisely with your messaging and content.

 Personas can be prominent because they allow you to step back and see your users as real people.
+Let's see an example of a persona on this template.

 Was it helpful?